 In the battle of Sallie Mae vs. SoFi, there is no objectively “better” option for borrowing student loans.

-If additional borrower perks like job assistance and career coaching are important to you, you may prefer SoFi.
+If additional borrower perks like wealth management and other personal finance services are important to you, you may prefer SoFi.
 For DACA recipients and international students, Sallie Mae would be the more fitting option.

 If you plan to have a cosigner on your student loan, consider asking your cosigner whether they prefer a shorter or longer cosigner release option.
 Sallie Mae has a cosigner release option after 12 months of timely payments, while SoFi offers the option after 24 months.